 By now everyone has heard of the new EMV (Europay, MasterCard and Visa) or the chip card as it is more widely known.
-The chip card has been being used in overseas for years but just recently has the United States started making the shift to the more secure method of card payment.
+The chip card has been used overseas for years but just recently has the United States started making the shift to the more secure method of card payment.
 Creditcards.com explored a couple of commonly asked questions about the new cards and their impact to consumers.

 How are EMV cards more secure than traditional cards?